On the second step of setting up your A/B test, you will have 3 test goal options: “Revenue”, "Visit Goal Page" and “Subscriptions”.

 2. When a customer purchases a product through SendOwl

-The second option you can choose from while setting you your revenue goal test is for when a customer decides to buy a product through SendOwl:
+The second option you can choose from while setting your revenue goal test is for when a customer decides to buy a product through SendOwl:

-If you select this option, you will notice that additional instructions appear on screen informing you about how the revenue will be collected.
+If you select this option, you will notice that additional instructions appear on the screen informing you about how the revenue will be collected.

 Keep in mind that in order for this option to work, you need to have already completed the SendOwl setup steps for your products.